 Gutter Cleaning Tools are Essential to Ensure You Don’t Damage Your Gutters

 Cleaning the gutters of your home is a dirty job, but it has to be done to allow water to flow through freely without becoming clogged.
+But with gutter cleaning tools, this job can be an easy one.
 Clogging poses serious—and costly—risks.
 These risks not only include damaging the gutters or the roofing, but water can potentially leak into your home’s interior, and even cause water damage to the foundation of your home.

 If you’ve never cleaned your gutters before, don’t be tempted to grab just any tool and start working.
 Having the proper gutter cleaning tools is essential to ensure that you don’t damage your gutters, roof, or the exterior of your home, and to ensure that you don’t risk life and limb while working on them.
 You also don’t want to repeat the process because the tools you used didn’t get the gutters clean at all.

-You should also look for leaks caused by holes in the gutters or seams with cracked caulking.
+- Prevent Leaks & Rivers: You should also look for leaks caused by holes in the gutters or seams with cracked caulking.
 If you discover any, use an old chisel to remove the bad caulking and then dry the area.
-You should then seal the area with a caulking or sealing gun to prevent it from leaking again.
+You should then seal the area with caulking or sealing a gun to prevent it from leaking again.
 If you notice that the rivets on the downspout are loose, they will need to be resealed with a rivet gun.